- Antifade Reagents and Mounting Media

 To overcome the limitations of the original SlowFade antifade reagent, especially with blue fluorophores, we have developed the SlowFade Gold antifade reagent.
 The SlowFade Gold antifade formulation slows fluorescein's fading rate by about fivefold without significantly reducing fluorescein's initial fluorescence intensity, thereby dramatically increasing the signal-to-noise ratio in photomicroscopy.
 Moreover, quenching of the Alexa Fluor 350, Alexa Fluor 405, Cascade Blue, tetramethylrhodamine and Texas Red dyes is minimal.
 In fact, the SlowFade Gold antifade reagent reduces the fading rate of the Cascade Blue fluorophore to almost zero, while decreasing its emission intensity by only about 30%.

-The SlowFade Gold antifade reagent is available in a single 10 mL bottle (S36936), as well as in a set of five 2 mL bottles (S36937).
+The SlowFade Gold antifade reagent is available in a single 10 mL bottle (S36936) and in a single 2 mL bottle (S36940), as well as in a set of five 2 mL bottles (S36937).
 As with the ProLong Gold antifade reagents, we also offer SlowFade Gold antifade reagent containing the blue-fluorescent nuclear counterstain DAPI.
-SlowFade Gold antifade reagent with DAPI is available in a single 10 mL bottle (S36938), as well as in a set of five 2 mL bottles (S36939).
+SlowFade Gold antifade reagent with DAPI is available in a single 10 mL bottle (S36938) and in a single 2 mL bottle (S36942), as well as in a set of five 2 mL bottles (S36939).
 These reagents permit simultaneous nuclear staining and protection of the stained sample from photobleaching.